Peugeot CEO says merger with Fiat Chrysler on track

-PARIS, June 25 (Reuters) - Peugeot maker PSA’s boss Carlos Tavares said on Thursday he was confident the merger of the French carmaker and Fiat Chrysler (FCA) would go ahead as planned and yield synergies of at least 3.7 billion euros ($4.2 billion).
+PARIS (Reuters) - Peugeot maker PSA’s (PEUP.PA) boss Carlos Tavares said on Thursday he was confident the merger of the French carmaker and Fiat Chrysler (FCA) (FCHA.MI) would go ahead as planned and yield synergies of at least 3.7 billion euros ($4.2 billion).

 “The timetable of the merger with FCA is being strictly respected,” Tavares told PSA’s annual shareholders meeting.